Realtor Seminar Resources

 There are 6 Critical “Suspense/Milestone” Dates you should note and understand cold.

-- 3 Days Before Blosing - This is critical for financed deals - If buyer has not yet received and acknowledged the “CD” (Closing Disclosure) by this time, seller needs to know that there is a good chance the closing will be delayed PAST the Closing Date.
+- 5. 7 Days before closing - This is critical for financed deals for 2 reasons: (a) if buyer never notified seller that buyer had a loan commitment, then buyer can still cancel on this date (and get back deposit), BUT NOT AFTER this.
+(2) If buyer has not yet received the “CD” (Closing Disclosure) by this time, seller needs to know that there is a good chance the closing will be delayed PAST the Closing Date.

 When you mark your calendars with critical dates, mark the DAY BEFORE, to give you time to react/warn/fix/think.MEASURING DAYS